Generic Name: busulfan (bue-SUL-fan)

 Important safety information:

 - Tell your doctor or dentist that you take busulfan before you receive any medical or dental care, emergency care, or surgery.

 - If nausea, vomiting, or loss of appetite occurs, do not stop using your medicine.
 Ask your doctor, nurse, or pharmacist for ways to lessen these effects.

 - Busulfan may lower the ability of your body to fight infection.
 Avoid contact with people who have colds or infections.
 Tell your doctor if you notice signs of infection like fever, sore throat, rash, or chills.
-Do not touch your eyes or the inside of your nose unless you have thoroughly washed your hands first.

 - Busulfan may reduce the number of clot-forming cells (platelets) in your blood.
 Avoid activities that may cause bruising or injury.
 Tell your doctor if you have unusual bruising or bleeding.
 Tell your doctor if you have dark, tarry, or bloody stools.